Technology

 Chapter 5: Data Pipelines for AI Agents

-Traditional data pipelines move data for humans to analyze.
+The key insight: traditional pipelines move data for humans to analyze.
 AI agent pipelines move data for machines to act on.
-The key difference: traditional pipelines are linear and batch-oriented; AI agent pipelines are cyclical and real-time, with a continuous action/feedback loop.

 The Six Stages of an AI Agent Data Pipeline